Vietnam.vn - Nền tảng quảng bá Việt Nam

 Australian-Vietnamese center-back Maxwell is 1.84 m tall.

 Recently, Maxwell shared for the first time about the Vietnam U.17 team.
 Talking about the opportunity to wear the Vietnam U.17 shirt, the 1.84 m tall center back said: "A family friend connected me with coach Cristiano Roland.
 Coach Roland sent an email to my club.
 When I heard the news, I was very happy and excited.
-The Gold Coast Knights club also created conditions and enthusiastically supported me to return to Vietnam to try out."
+The Gold Coast Knights club also created conditions and enthusiastically supported me to return to Vietnam to try my hand."

 Up to now, Maxwell has had nearly 10 days of training with the members of the U.17 Vietnam team.
 The 16-year-old midfielder is impressed with the tactics and playing mindset of coach Roland.
-"Vietnamese and Australian football have differences in playing style, thinking...
+"Vietnamese and Australian football have different points in terms of playing style, thinking...
 Coach Roland brings a playing style suitable for U.17 Vietnam.
 He guides us in how to handle the ball and control the game.
 That is the difference compared to when I played in Australia.
 Specifically, I see that in Vietnam, the players play fast.
 This forces me to adapt to a higher speed, especially to make decisions quickly.
 In Australia, I play more leisurely.
-The experiences in Vietnam will definitely help me improve when I return to Australia," the Vietnamese-Australian midfielder commented.
+The experiences in Vietnam will definitely help me improve when I return to Australia," the Vietnamese-American midfielder commented.

 Trung vệ Việt kiều cao 1,84 m ấn tượng gì về U.17 Việt Nam?- Ảnh 2.